Isha Foundation: Isha Vidhya

-Isha Vidhya, an education initiative, aims to raise education and literacy in rural India by providing quality English-language-based, computer-aided education for children.
-There are seven Isha Vidhya Schools, with around 3000 students.
+Isha Vidhya, an education initiative, aims to raise education and literacy in rural India by providing English-language-based, computer-aided education for children.
+There are seven Isha Vidhya Schools, with around 3,000 students.
 In 2010, the Life Insurance Corporation of India Golden Jubilee Foundation provided a grant for construction at an Isha Vidhya School in Coimbatore.
-In March 2022, the initiative onboarded Byju's to provide digital learning tools to underprivileged children in Tamil Nadu and Andhra Pradesh.
+In 2022, the initiative onboarded Byju's to provide digital learning tools to underprivileged children in Tamil Nadu and Andhra Pradesh.

 Rally for Rivers

-Rally for Rivers was a month-long, nationwide campaign launched by Isha Foundation in 2017 to address the scarcity of water across rivers in India and instill awareness about protecting rivers.
+Rally for Rivers was a month-long, nationwide campaign Isha Foundation launched in 2017 to address the scarcity of water across rivers in India and instill awareness about protecting rivers.
 Vasudev launched the campaign on 3 September from Isha Yoga Centre, Coimbatore.
-On 3 October, a river revitalisation draft proposal was presented by Vasudev to Prime Minister of India, Narendra Modi.
+On 3 October, he presented a river revitalisation draft proposal to Prime Minister of India Narendra Modi.
 The states of Karnataka, Assam, Chhattisgarh, Punjab, Maharashtra and Gujarat signed memorandums of understanding with Isha Foundation to plant trees along river banks.
-The Niti Aayog and the Ministry of Water Resources constituted committees to study the draft policy proposal.
-Under the name Rally for Rivers, a Cauvery calling campaign was organised which would last over a decade.
+The Niti Aayog and the Ministry of Water Resources formed committees to study the draft policy proposal.
+Under the name Rally for Rivers, a Cauvery calling campaign was organised, which lasted over a decade.
 The project mainly focuses on river Kaveri.
-In November, at a conference in Germany, the executive director of the United Nations Environment Programme, Erik Solheim, discussed Rally for Rivers with Vasudev, and how environmental programs around the world could emulate its success.
+In November, at a conference in Germany, United Nations Environment Programme executive director Erik Solheim discussed Rally for Rivers with Vasudev, and how environmental programs around the world could emulate its success.

 Rally for Rivers has been criticised by environmentalists who allege that it was trying to solve a complex problem with a "shallow solution".

 Cauvery Calling

 The Cauvery Calling project aims to support farmers in planting an estimated 2.4 billion trees through agroforestry, thereby covering one third of Cauvery basin with trees as a means of conserving it.
-The project has received acclaim from politicians and members of the movie industry, yet environmentalists and public intellectuals have alleged that it presents a simplistic view of river conservation, sidestepping social issues and ignoring the potential harm to tributaries and wildlife habitats.

-A public interest litigation has also been filed in the Karnataka High Court questioning the legality of the fundraising practices for the initiative, and the usage of government owned land for a private purpose without supporting study.
-In January 2020, the High Court ruled that the foundation needed to disclose details of its fundraising practices relating to the initiative.
+The project has received acclaim from politicians and members of the movie industry, but environmentalists and public intellectuals have alleged that it presents a simplistic view of river conservation, sidestepping social issues and ignoring potential harm to tributaries and wildlife habitats.
+A public interest litigation has also been filed in the Karnataka High Court questioning the legality of the initiative's fundraising practices and the use of government-owned land for a private purpose without supporting study.
+In January 2020, the High Court ruled that the foundation must disclose details of the initiative's fundraising practices.